Cognigy/Documentation/docs/voice-gateway/glossary.md

 : A structured sequence of interactions designed for voice-enabled applications within the Cognigy.AI platform.
 You can start your Voice Gateway project by creating a voice Flow in Cognigy.AI.
 Every Node that offers text-based messages can be used in a Voice Flow.
-In a voice conversation, the virtual agent responds with a text-based message for every user input.
+In a voice conversation, the AI Agent responds with a text-based message for every user input.
 Voice conversations happen on a turn-by-turn basis, meaning that all dialogue outputs triggered by the Flow will be bundled into one message and delivered across the phone line.
 For more information, read the [Create Voice Gateway Flow](getting-started.md#create-a-voice-gateway-flow) documentation.